Categories : Bows

 • 75% quieter and vibration reduction;

-• Adjustable dual-resistance dials from 10 to 70 lbs;
+• Dual adjustable resistance dials from 10 to 70 lbs;

-• New and improved phone mount design (included).
+• New and improved phone holder design (included).